melpeto/melanie-peto-project-three/README.md

 ## Next Steps

 - To make this a real-world usable app, of course users should only be able to vote once.
-I would like to further explore some ways to allow one-time-only voting per user, for example cookies, user authentication/registration, email with unique link using GUID, etc. Of course these simple ways could be overridden by a savvy user but I think they would be a great place to start.
+I would like to further explore some ways to allow one-time-only voting per user, for example, local storage, cookies, user authentication/registration, email with unique link using GUID, etc.
+- I will likely begin with using local storage to determine whether or not a user has voted on a particular poll.
+Of course this could be overridden by a savvy user but I think they would be a great place to start!